stratiformdigital/serverless-s3-security-helper/README.md

-# Serverless S3 Bucket Helper
+# Serverless S3 Security Helper

 This plugin set settings on all S3 buckets.
 These are settings we want everywhere.